Corporate Governance

 Principles and Approach

-The Board has adopted the principles of the Quoted Companies Alliance Corporate Governance Code (“the QCA Code”) published in April 2018, which is the standard deemed appropriate by independent bodies for small and mid-size quoted companies in the UK.
-The extent of compliance with the ten principles that comprise the QCA Code, together with an explanation of any areas of non-compliance, and any steps taken or intended to move towards full compliance, are set out below:
+The corporate governance framework which EMV Capital plc has set out, including board leadership and effectiveness, remuneration and internal control, is based upon practices which the Board believes are proportionate to the risks inherent to the size and complexity of EMV Capital’s operations.
+The Board has adopted the principles of the QCA Code, which is the standard deemed appropriate by independent bodies for small and mid-size quoted companies in the UK.
+The extent of compliance with the ten principles that comprise the QCA Code, together with an explanation of any areas of non-compliance, and any steps taken or intended to move towards full compliance are set out below:

 Application